veeso/termscp/README.md

 ## About TermSCP 🖥

 TermSCP is basically a porting of WinSCP to terminal.
 So basically is a terminal utility with an TUI to connect to a remote server to retrieve and upload files and to interact with the local file system.
-It works both on **Linux**, **MacOS**, **UNIX** and **Windows** and supports SFTP, SCP, FTP and FTPS.
+It works both on **Linux**, **MacOS**, **BSD** and **Windows** and supports SFTP, SCP, FTP and FTPS.

 ![Explorer](assets/images/explorer.gif)